What is planning in the moment?

 Planning on paper

-We have a weekly sheet on which we make notes about what the children have shown interest in and the learning we have observed in each area.
+We observe, discuss and record what the children have shown an interest in and the learning we have observed in each area.
 We use this to reflect on what is going well, what could be further developed or improved and how we can respond to this as soon as possible.

 This style of planning allows children to reflect on their learning and in many cases provides an opportunity for the teacher to extend learning and consolidate knowledge, during whole class sessions, small group work or individually.

-“1.6.
-Practitioners must consider the individual needs, interests, and stage of development of each child in their care, and must use this information to plan a challenging and enjoyable experience for each child in all of the areas of learning and development.”
+“1.11 Practitioners must consider the individual needs, interests, and development of each child in their care, and must use this information to plan a challenging and enjoyable experience for each child in all areas of learning and development.

 As we spend the majority of our time interacting with the children, we get to know them well and understand their interests and passions.
 This knowledge provides a background for enhancing the environment and learning invitations that appeal to individual interests.

-We continuously review the environment and available resources to meet children’s interests to ensure that children are highly engaged in their learning and demonstrate high levels of wellbeing.
+We continuously review and adapt the environment and available resources to meet children’s interests and needs, to ensure that children are highly engaged in their learning and demonstrate high levels of wellbeing.

 If you have any questions, please do not hesitate to speak to us, we are always very happy to talk.